 The Battle to Establish the Samurai Government

 Minamoto Yoritomo & Yoshitsune v.s.
-Taira clan in 1180-85.
+Taira clan from 1180 to 1185.
 This established the Samurai government for samurai.
 Yoshitune's military strategy shines. (@NDL)

 Jokyu War